-In Chiapas Mexico one of the culturally riches areas of Mexico yet one of the economically poorest where many struggle to get their basic needs met, and deal with unexpected events, such as earth quakes and land displacements, on a continual basis.
+Chiapas Mexico, Is one of the culturally richest areas, but yet one of the economically poorest.
+Is a struggle to get their basic needs met, and deal with unexpected events, such as earthquakes and land displacements, on a continual basis.

 We need your support to make this project sustainable.

-These are the ways you can uplift us in creating immediate change in the lives of many artisan families from the Chiapas highland villages, home of over 5 indigenous ethnicities including Tztozil, Tzeltal, Ch'ol and Mayan.
+These are the ways you can uplift us in creating immediate change in the lives of many artisan families from the Chiapas highland villages, home of over 5 indigenous ethnicities including Tzotzil, Tzeltal, Ch'ol, and Mayan.

 Become an Appreciator and donate one time or once a month any amount you wish!

 By hosting a Sacred Weavers Event put on your own fundraiser for us or co-host a live Sacred Weavers pop-up event email to find out more.

 Sell the Sacred Weavers Artisanal products at your store, café, or event!
 Email to find out more

 Thank you for taking the time to connect with us!

 My name is Valerie Karla.
 I have been walking a shamanic path through healings and ceremonies since 2012.
 Last year was an incredible year of shifts accompanied by a desire to serve a higher purpose.
 This calling brought me back to my country of origin, Mexico, where I have always had a loving connection and soul urge to uplift the indigenous communities.
 I followed this loving call to San Cristobal, a small city in Chiapas, Mexico.